 The half marathon is a tricky distance when it comes to fueling.
 It borders on the line of whether you do or don’t need to fuel.
 The answer depends on a number of factors, like the amount of time you’ve been running long distances or how fast you can complete the race.

-For those new to running a half marathon, knowing when to fuel, how much to eat, and what to consume can be confusing.
+For those targeting their first half marathon, knowing when to fuel, how much to eat, and what to consume can be confusing.
 Ok fine, even after running them for years a lot of us are still trying to figure what we need!

 So let’s break it down to make it easier for us all, shall we?Photo from the lovely @jbirdruns

 Do You Need to Fuel During a Half Marathon?